This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 Last not least we would like to mention the Trotsky Museum (Museo Casa de León Trotsky) in México City, which is exhaustively dealt with in a special chapter [18] of our TrotskyanaNet website.

-That being said, we should like to express our deepest thanks and great respect to all persons who contributed in many ways to our project, for example by providing bibliographical information on demand, addresses, or photostats of rare items.
-Obviously, it is impossible to list them all.
-Thanks, too, for all those stimulating feedbacks which we have been receiving from so many people.
+That being said, we should like to express our deepest thanks and great respect to those persons who contributed in many ways to our project, for example by providing bibliographical or biographical information on demand, addresses, or photostats of rare items.
+Thanks, too, for all those stimulating feedbacks and appreciations which we have been receiving from users and reviewers [19].

 Introduction and users' notes

-The present bibliography is the result of some 35 years of intensive and continuous research, acquisition, collection management, and correspondence.
-Dozens and dozens of library catalogues, computerized bibliographic databases, hundreds of current and retrospective bibliographies as well as many other reference tools have been consulted in order tio identify suitable documents.
-Furthermore, several thousand volumes of relevant journals, collective works, dissertations or similar publications have been searched systematically and intensively (or, constantly monitored) for relevant items.
-It should be noted that some 90% of the recorded items were examined by the compilers, most of them being from their personal collection.
+The present bibliography is the result of several decades of intensive and continuous research, acquisition, collection management, and correspondence.
+Dozens and dozens of library catalogues, computerized bibliographic databases, hundreds of current and retrospective bibliographies as well as many other reference tools have been consulted in order to identify suitable documents.
+Furthermore, several thousand volumes of relevant journals, collective works, dissertations or similar publications (including their footnotes) have been searched systematically and intensively (or, constantly monitored) for relevant items.
+It should be noted that more than 90% of the recorded items were autoptically examined/inspected by the compilers; most of the items described in our bibliography form part of our considerable private book and documents collection.

 Regarding the various types of material, chiefly the following publications were taken into account: